openmaple/MapleEngine/maple_debugger/README.md

 ```

 ## Launching a JavaScript language based program
-To launch the Maple Debugger along with your user JavaScript application code using the HelloWorld example, do the following:
+To launch the Maple Debugger along with your user JavaScript application code using the add.js example, do the following:
 ```
 $ cd ~/gitee/maple_engine/maple_build/examples/JavaScript/add/
 $ source ~/gitee/maple_engine/envsetup.sh